Super Bowl XXXIX: New England Patriots

 On defense, the Patriots were plagued by injuries, especially in their secondary.
 Cornerbacks Tyrone Poole and Ty Law suffered season ending injuries, while safety Eugene Wilson, who led the team with four interceptions, missed several games.
 With their patchwork secondary, the Patriots ranked 17th in passing yards allowed (3,400), However, they did rank seventh in interceptions (20) and 10th in fewest passing touchdowns allowed (18).
-Most importantly, New England continued to win despite the injuries.
+Most importantly, the Patriots continued to win despite the injuries.
 Converted wide receiver Troy Brown turned out to be very effective playing as a defensive back, ranking second on the team with three interceptions.
 Safety Rodney Harrison was also an impact player, leading the team with 138 tackles while also recording three sacks and two interceptions.

 Up front, the Patriots' defensive line was anchored by Pro Bowler Richard Seymour, who recorded five sacks.
-New England also still had their trio of impact veteran linebackers: Pro Bowler Tedy Bruschi (122 tackles, three and a half sacks, three interceptions), Willie McGinest (nine and a half sacks, one interception), and Mike Vrabel (71 tackles and five and a half sacks), along with Ted Johnson.
+The Patriots also still had their trio of impact veteran linebackers: Pro Bowler Tedy Bruschi (122 tackles, three and a half sacks, three interceptions), Willie McGinest (nine and a half sacks, one interception), and Mike Vrabel (71 tackles and five and a half sacks), along with Ted Johnson.
 Vrabel also frequently played at the tight end position during offensive plays near the opponent's goal line, recording two touchdown receptions.